5p1ke5/CSCI3510-ShootingGallery/ReadMe.md

 How to Pull Changes:

 1. Use `git log` to see a list of changes.
-2. Get the packages off of the drive and import them.
+2. Get the packages referred to in the commit messages off of the drive and import them.
-3. `git pull -u` to update Scenes, Prefabs, and Scripts.
+3. `git pull` to update Scenes, Prefabs, and Scripts.

 Creating a new Build:
 This is for having a coherent baseline.
 New builds will be created periodically.